blockchain-privacy/dakar/backend/cmd/crawler/Readme.md

 Modules
  - Crawler: Loads data from `dashd` via JSON-RPC and stores it in a Dgraph database.
- - Classifier: Classifies transaction stored in Dgraph regarding their privacy type (mixing, origin, destination, ...).
+ - Classifier: Classifies transaction stored in Dgraph regarding their classification type (mixing, origin, destination, ...).
- - Clustering: Clusters addresses of non-privacy transactions via the multi-input clustering heuristic.
+ - Clustering: Clusters addresses of non-mixing transactions via the multi-input clustering heuristic.
  - Heuristics: Allows to apply heuristics on classified transactions in conjunction with clustered addresses.
  - API: HTTP-REST server.